 Charged with disorderly conduct?
-You can fight it with the help of a seasoned Pennsylvania based disorderly conduct lawyer.
+You can fight it with the help of a seasoned Philadelphia-based disorderly conduct lawyer.

 Disorderly conduct is one of the most commonly charged crimes in the Commonwealth of Pennsylvania.
 People who are charged with disorderly conduct are usually honest, hardworking citizens who are at the wrong place at the wrong time, or who have made a lapse in judgement and are acting unruly.